-- 6.2 Allegations of bullying and or harassment against Trust employees or volunteers will be taken seriously. - 6.3 Allegations will be dealt with quickly in a fair and consistent way that provides effective protection for the employee and supports the person who is the subject of the allegation. - 6.4 Employees who feel that they are being bullied or harassed should consider if they can resolve the problem informally first, with the person responsible.
+- 6.1 Harassment and bullying can damage the health, confidence, morale and performance of employees who are affected by it.
+Harassment is unlawful under the equality laws.
+Harassment and bullying may also be civil or criminal offences and may contravene health and safety law. - 6.2 Allegations of bullying and or harassment against Trust employees or volunteers will be taken seriously. - 6.3 Allegations will be dealt with quickly in a fair and consistent way that provides effective protection for the employee and supports the person who is the subject of the allegation. - 6.4 Employees who feel that they are being bullied or harassed should consider if they can resolve the problem informally first, with the person responsible.
 The employee should explain clearly that their behaviour is not welcome or makes them feel uncomfortable.
 Sometimes people are not aware that their behaviour is unwelcome and an informal discussion can lead to greater understanding and an agreement that the behaviour will cease. - 6.5 If the complainant feels uncomfortable speaking directly to the perpetrator, for whatever reason, they should seek support from their line manager or the Human Resources Department.
 It can then be established whether a facilitated conversation between the two or more colleagues might resolve the situation or whether further assistance is required. - 6.6 If informal steps are not appropriate, or have been unsuccessful, the member of staff should follow the formal procedure set out below and/or refer to the Trust's Grievance Policy. - 6.7 The Trust will investigate complaints in a timely and confidential manner.
 The investigation will be conducted by someone with appropriate experience and no prior involvement in the complaint, where possible.
 Details of the investigation and the names of the person making the complaint and the person accused must only be disclosed on a "need to know" basis.
 The Trust will consider whether any steps are necessary to manage any ongoing relationship between the complainant and the person accused during the investigation. - 6.8 Once the investigation is complete, the Trust will inform the complainant of its decision.
-If the Trust concludes that the complainant has been harassed or bullied by an employee the matter will be dealt with under the Trust's Disciplinary Procedure as a case of possible misconduct or gross misconduct.
+If the Trust concludes that the complainant has been harassed or bullied by an employee the matter will be dealt with under the Trust's

-Policy Document Policy Status: Approved

-Staff Anti-Bullying and PR
+Policy Document Staff Anti-Bullying and Harassment Policy

-Harassment Policy Ref.
-HR41 Page 5 of 6 FEDE